There’s a saying in recovery circles that “a grateful addict will never use,” and if any holiday is tailor-made for gratitude, it’s Thanksgiving.

 What if, however, you have the opposite problem?
-What if you’re the matriarch (or patriarch) who’s always done the holiday planning, hosting, cooking and everything else?
+What if you’re the matriarch (or patriarch) who’s always done the holiday planning, hosting, cooking, and everything else?
 Your family depends on you to lead the way, and it may seem they take for granted the efforts you put forth to bring everyone around a table for a Thanksgiving banquet.
 One of the key findings of a Holiday Stress Report by Greenberg Quinlan Rosner Research is that “holiday stress has a particular impact on women, who take charge of many of the holiday celebrations, particularly the tasks related to preparing meals and decorating the home.
-Women are more likely than men to report an increase of stress during the holiday season.
+Women are more likely than men to report an increase in stress during the holiday season.
 In addition, they have a harder time relaxing during the holidays and are more likely to fall into bad habits to manage their stress.”

 If that describes you, then planning and preparation are keys to stress management.
-Because stress, studies have shown, is one of the biggest relapse triggers: “Psychobiological and neuroimaging research points to alcohol-related changes in brain volume and function and in biological stress responses,” according to a 2012 article in the journal Alcohol Research .
+Stress, studies have shown, is one of the biggest relapse triggers: “Psychobiological and neuroimaging research points to alcohol-related changes in brain volume and function and in biological stress responses,” according to a 2012 article in the journal Alcohol Research .
 “These alterations were found to contribute to higher craving and increased alcohol relapse risk.”

 So what can you do to prepare?

 - Enlist a team.
-If recovery teaches us anything, it’s to not be afraid to ask for help when we need it.
+If recovery teaches us anything, it’s not to be afraid to ask for help when we need it.
 There’s absolutely no reason you should have to do all of the holiday prep work by yourself, but how you ask for help plays a big role in whether or not you receive it.
-A passive suggestion is less likely to get you the help you need than a direct question buffered by an explanation: “I really need your help, because this is stressing me out” is much more effective at getting loved ones who support your recovery to pitch in.
+A passive suggestion is less likely to get you the help you need than a direct question buffered by an explanation: “I really need your help because this is stressing me out” is much more effective at getting loved ones who support your recovery to pitch in.

 - Prepare what you can ahead of time.
 Dishes hot from the oven and onto the table are lovely, but when it comes to cutting down on your stress, so are reheated dishes that were prepared a few days prior and refrigerated or frozen.
 Don’t play “Super Mom” (or “Super Dad”) at the expense of your serenity.
-Or, if you insist on everything being made the day of, delegate dishes to relatives and mandate that Thanksgiving dinner will be a potluck.
+Or, if you insist on everything being made on the day off, delegate dishes to relatives and mandate that Thanksgiving dinner will be a potluck.

-- In today’s consumer-driven culture, you can pre-order hams, turkeys and just about every side item imaginable before the big day, and it’s not going to taste like Swanson’s.
+- In today’s consumer-driven culture, you can pre-order hams, turkeys, and just about every side item imaginable before the big day, and it’s not going to taste like Swanson’s.
 More and more eat fresh organizations offer beautiful meals, so if you’ve got the money to spend, why not indulge?
 Your wallet may be out a few bucks, but your peace of mind has no price tag.

 One of the biggest stumbling blocks for those in early recovery is feeling the need to be present at the expense of their sobriety.
 Because of the damage and pain addicts and alcoholics cause while drinking and using, they often feel obligated to be the good son/daughter/husband/wife and attend every holiday function or event.
 They may feel pressure from family members who don’t understand the recovery process to spend time with relatives instead of going to a 12 Step meeting.
 That may be especially true if you’re spending Thanksgiving in recovery — after all, it’s one day!
 Surely, they suggest, you can skip a meeting for one day.

 And maybe you can.
-But you shouldn’t have to, especially if you’re feeling a little unsteady because the holiday season conjures up big feels.
-Look at it this way: Did you every take a day off from drinking or using?
+But you shouldn’t have to, especially if you’re feeling a little unsteady because the holiday season conjures up big feelings.
+Look at it this way: Did you ever take a day off from drinking or using?
 Possibly, but only because you couldn’t get the drugs or alcohol your body and mind craved.
 For most addicts and alcoholics, maintaining their disease was a full-time job, and it’s imperative you treat early recovery that way as well.
 At the risk of beating you over the head with what you already know, it’s important to:

 - Call your sponsor.
-If it helps you feel better, talk to him or her about it beforehand, so you don’t feel guilty about interrupting their own family gatherings.
+If it helps you feel better, talk to him or her about it beforehand so you don’t feel guilty about interrupting their own family gatherings.